j-at-ch/va-transformer/README.md

 ## Thanks...

-...for checking out this codebase!
+for checking out this codebase!
 It is currently designed for use with MIMIC-III, but if you're interested in using this repo with your data do reach out.
-We're excited about the initial results that the va-transformer models have achieved, and we're keen to refine and put it to the test on tricky sequential data domains elsewhere!
+I'm excited about the initial results that the va-transformer models have achieved, and am keen to refine and put it to the test on tricky sequential data domains elsewhere!